 Walmart, Kmart, and Other Big-Box Stores

 - Walmart.
 Walmart offers an array of money services through MoneyGram.
-Its check cashing limit for nonpersonal checks is $5,000 per check from May through December and $7,500 from January through May.
-The check cashing fee is a flat fee of $4 for checks up to $1,000 and $8 for checks between $1,001 and $5,000.
+Its check-cashing limit for nonpersonal checks is $5,000 per check from May through December and $7,500 from January through May (to accommodate tax refund checks).
+The check-cashing fee is a flat fee of $4 for checks up to $1,000 and $8 for checks between $1,001 and $5,000.
 The cashing limit for personal checks is $200 with a maximum fee of $6.

 - Kmart.
 Kmart’s MoneyHub cashes nonpersonal checks up to $2,000 and two-party personal checks up to $500.
 Fees vary by state but never exceed $5 per check.
 The service is entirely fee-free in Connecticut, Delaware, Georgia, New Jersey, Nevada, Pennsylvania, Puerto Rico, South Carolina, and Washington state.